 - Your blog.
 Hopefully you have one that is updated regularly with content designed to not only educate and inform consumers, but to help guide them towards using more of your products and services.
 Nowhere near as pervasive as an ad, your blog can become an important tool in cross-selling and PFI (primary financial institution) endeavors.

 - Target messages within home banking.
-We’ve talked about this in an earlier blog post.
 Messages to members from within home banking allow you to maximize the data you’ve collected on them and direct them towards products and services they could use.
 If they log on to check their account balance and the system notes they don’t have a car loan with your credit union, the message on the screen could highlight your current low-rate auto loan promo.
 If they are looking to see if a particular check has cleared and the system sees they don’t have a credit union credit card, the message could highlight that product.